shucwu/GettingAndCleaningData_CourseProject/CodeBook.md

 # CodeBook.md

 This is the CodeBook for the Course Project of Getting and Cleaning Data.
+It describes the source data, the varaibles in the output tidy dataset (tidydataset.txt in repo), and  transformations performed to the source data in order to produce the tidy dataset (run_analysis.R in repo).

 ## Purpose of Project

 The purpose of the project is to create a tidy data set based on the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ## Required Resources

 * Unzipped data folder "UCI HAR Dataset" present in the working directory of RStudio
 * R package libraries: dplyr, plyr, reshape2

 ## Transformation Performed